rollwagen/tf-module-versions/README.md

 ## Usage

+### Pre-requisite
+Currently only terraform modules stored in Gitlab repositories is supported.
+For authentication towards Gitlab, and environment variable `GITLAB_TOKEN` needs to be present that holds a valid GitLab authentication token.

 ```text
 A tool that validates and compares used vs. available terraform module versions
 in git repositories, specific modules hosted in Gitlab repositories